 Failed back surgery syndrome

 There are many failures for treating the so-called causes.
 It is quite surprising to know that 50% of back surgeries are unsuccessful.
 This leads to an alarming new diagnosis – the Failed Back Surgery Syndrome.
 This results to a widespread mistreatment of back pain, something to be concerned about.

 Unsuccessful treatment to back pain is a strong indication that muscle pain is the cause of low back pain.
 Some clinicians recognize this is so and have attempted to treat the muscle by palpation or applying pressure.
-Norman Marcus Pain Institute in New York City NY offers a variety of treatments for back pain.
+A clinic in New York City NY offers a variety of treatments for back pain.
 Visit or call them for an appointment and you will find that it is easy for you to get a comprehensive analysis, diagnosis and treatment for your dreaded back pain.